mumbert/data-labeling-filtering/docs/README_improvements.md

 Code can be improved from the following perspectives:
 - refactor: for instance, in the filtering class some functions share part of the code
+- filters: extend them to some of the current metadata (emotion dimensions, gender, age, dnsmos OVRL-SIG-BAK).
+It would be quite straightforward taking into account they would be very similar to what has already been implemented.

 ## Performance